 protocols bgp <asn> neighbor <id> disable-capability-negotiation set protocols bgp asn neighbor id disable-capability-negotiation delete protocols bgp asn neighbor id disable-capability-negotiation show protocols bgp asn neighbor id asn Mandatory.
 The number for the AS in which this router resides.
 The range of values is 1 to 4294967294.
 The subrange 64512 to 65535 is reserved for private autonomous systems. id Mandatory.
-The IP address of a BGP neighbor or the name of a BGP peer group.
+The IPv4 or IPv6 address of a BGP neighbor.